A step by step guide to choosing the best Galapagos cruise

 - The Liveaboard.com team will acknowledge your request and send it to the operator

-- Once the operator confirms availability and rate Liveaboad.com staff will get back to you with the information and payment request and you will have a few days to decide whether to confirm the cruise or not.
+- Once the operator confirms availability and rate, Liveaboard.com staff will get back to you with the information and payment request, and you will have a few days to decide whether to confirm the cruise or not.

-- Make sure you have insurance both because it’s basically mandatory in the Galapagos to enter with insurance and for your own peace of mind.
-Check out either World Nomads or Safety Wing.
+- Make sure you have insurance, both because it’s mandatory in the Galapagos to enter with insurance and for your peace of mind.
+Check out either Dive Assure or Safety Wing.

-- From there you are in the capable hand of the Liveaboard.com team who will take you by the virtual hand throughout your booking process and will be happy to reply to any questions or concerns.
+- From there, you are in the capable hands of the Liveaboard.com team, who will take you by the virtual hand throughout your booking process and will be happy to reply to any questions or concerns.

 - Happy cruising!

-- The majority of the cruises do not include flights to the Galapagos, exception be made by Eden and Yolita.
-So something to keep in mind when you compare prices.
-Flights to the Galapagos are from Quito or Guayaquil and normally cost from 400 to 500 depending on the season.
+- The majority of the cruises do not include flights to the Galapagos, except for Eden and Yolita.
+So, something to keep in mind when you compare prices.
+Flights to the Galapagos are from Quito or Guayaquil and usually cost from 400 to 500, depending on the season.

-- There are specific entry requirements to the Galapagos, including the payment of National Park Fees (100 USD per trip, per person that you pay once you land in the Galapagos), Visas and Fees (20 USD per trip that you pay before boarding).
+- There are specific entry requirements to the Galapagos, including the payment of National Park Fees (100 USD per trip, per person, which you pay once you land in the Galapagos), and Visas and Fees (20 USD per trip, which you pay before boarding).
 These are never included in the price.
 For other entry requirements, you can refer to my complete Galapagos Islands Vacation travel guide.

 Galapagos Islands Cruises FAQ